afava-ava/AngularBasic-FinalLab-UserManager/README.md

 | DELETE | `/api/users/:id` | Deletes a user by ID             |

 > Note: API routes are handled in-memory for mock data.
 Real data is fetched from [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/users).

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss what you would like to change.

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/my-feature`)
-5. Open a pull request